 President Avent provided an overview of the SACSCOC accreditation process.
 President Avent then provided an overview of the University's progress to date.
-President Avent stated SACSCOC has been very good to Florida Poly and allowed the University to submit a pre-application in December 2014.
+President Avent stated SACSCOC has been very good to Florida Poly and allowed the University to submit a preapplication in December 2014.
 Based on the pre-application, but prior to having collected the necessary assessment data, input was provided by SACSCOC.
 The academic assessment data was submitted at the conclusion of the spring semester in summer 2015.
 Dr. Ann Chard of SACSCOC stated in August 2015 the application looked good and the only item still needed was the third financial audit.
 The University worked with the Auditor General to compress the timeline and possibly receive the audit by August 2015; however, due to difficulties with the Florida pension fund, that did not occur.
-Because the audit was not received until January 2016, SACSCOC granted the University's financials were in good order and granted the University permission to proceed.
+Because the audit was not received until January 2016, SACSCOC granted the University leniency.
+However, in October 2015, based on the interim report, it was believed the University's financials were in good order and granted the University permission to proceed.